AdityaParandekar/rrt/README.md

   The user needs to input the x and y goal points and a path is plotted using matplotlib.
-  The final path is also printed on the terminal from starting position to the goal point.
+  The final path is also printed on the terminal from starting position to the goal point avoiding all the obstacles.